AventusDAO/avn-bridge/README.md

 Registers a new validator account, permanently associating their T1 Ethereum address with their T2 public key and enabling them to participate in consensus.\
 Does not immediately activate, this step instead occurs automatically upon the next confirmation received from the newly registered validator.\
 May also be used to re-register a previously deregistered validator.\
+\
 emits _**LogValidatorRegistered(bytes32 indexed t1PublicKeyLHS, bytes32 t1PublicKeyRHS, bytes32 indexed t2PublicKey, uint256 indexed t2TransactionId)**_

 - **deregisterValidator(bytes memory t1PublicKey, bytes32 t2PublicKey, uint256 t2TransactionId, bytes calldata confirmations)**\
 Deregisters and deactivates a validator, retaining their original registration details but immediately removing their ability to call validator functions or participate in consensus.\
+\
 emits _**LogValidatorDeregistered(bytes32 indexed t1PublicKeyLHS, bytes32 t1PublicKeyRHS, bytes32 indexed t2PublicKey, uint256 indexed t2TransactionId)**_

 - **publishRoot(bytes32 rootHash, uint256 t2TransactionId, bytes calldata confirmations)**\
-Add a merkle tree root representing the latest set of transactions to have occurred on the T2.\
+Stores a merkle tree root representing the latest set of transactions to have occurred on the T2.\
+\
 emits _**LogRootPublished(bytes32 indexed rootHash, uint256 indexed t2TransactionId)**_

 ## Validator Or Owner Functions